scopely/shudder/README.md

 ## Permissions

-Your credentials need to be able to subscribe and unsubscribe from your sns topic, as well as create and read from sqs queues under the prefix configured.
+Your credentials need to be able to subscribe to your sns topic, unsubscribe from your subscription ARN, as well as create and read from sqs queues under the prefix configured.